a fun & easy monoprinting portrait class

 The monoprint also gives your portrait a beautiful and interesting texture.
 It’s always a surprise how it will turn out, which is part of the fun and a great way to loosen up and let go of control.
 You can’t really predict the outcome, which is a good exercise to learn to use unexpected elements to your advantage and work with what emerges.

-So, in this workshop we’re going to play with this monoprinting technique!
+So, in this class we’re going to play with this monoprinting technique!
 I’ll show you one way to use it, but I hope you’ll be inspired to explore further.
 Experiment with different images, colors and supplies, to see what happens and discover what you like best.
 All you need is an open and curious mindset, and a willingness to work with what emerges.
 Give yourself time to learn, explore & practice this technique and to embrace the surprising results!

 You have to take risks.
 We will only understand the miracle of life fully when we allow the unexpected to happen.
 PAULO COELHO